 Table 21 Sequence groups and separators

-.

 Unordered Sequence Groups

 In DFDL, ordered and unordered are characteristics of the representation only.
 Logically, sequence groups are always in schema order.

 The semantics of unordered groups (sequence with dfdl:sequenceKind='unordered' property) are expressed by way of a source-to-source transformation of the declaration, and by a data transformation on the resulting value.
 An implementation may use any technique consistent with this semantic.